 PPL packs a powerful punch in Kentucky, Pennsylvania, Tennessee, Virginia, and the UK.
-It distributes electricity to 10.5 million customers through regulated subsidiaries PPL Electric Utilities, two utilities in Kentucky, and Western Power Distribution Holdings in the UK.
-The company has 19,000 MW of generating capacity and also sells energy wholesale in key US markets.
-Western Power Distribution operates two of the 15 distribution networks providing electricity service in the UK -- WPD (South West) and WPD (South Wales).
-PPL's marketing unit PPL EnergyPlus buys and sells coal, oil and natural gas, as well as renewable energy credits.
+It distributes electricity to 10 million customers through regulated subsidiaries PPL Electric Utilities, two utilities in Kentucky, and Western Power Distribution Holdings in the UK.
+The company has more than 19,000 MW of generating capacity.
+Western Power Distribution operates four of the 15 distribution networks providing electricity service in the UK, though WPD (South West) and WPD (South Wales).
+In 2015 PPL sold its competitive energy operations in order to focus on its regulated utility businesses.

-PPL has power plants in the northeastern, northwestern and southeastern U.S.; markets wholesale or retail energy in the northeastern and northwestern US.
-It also delivers electricity to customers in Kentucky, Pennsylvania, Tennessee, Virginia, and the UK, and natural gas to customers in Kentucky.
+PPL delivers electricity to customers in Kentucky, Pennsylvania, Tennessee, Virginia, and the UK, and natural gas to customers in Kentucky.

 Once a global power player with interests in distribution companies worldwide, the company has opted for the UK as its non-US focus.
-PPL seeks long term stability in its regulated power distribution businesses through efficient operations and strong customer and regulatory relations, while seeking growth opportunities in its competitive electricity generation and marketing businesses.
+PPL also seeks long term stability by focusing on its regulated power distribution businesses through efficient operations and strong customer and regulatory relations.

 The strategy for the regulated businesses of WPD, PPL Electric, LKE, LG&E and KU is to provide efficient, reliable and safe operations and strong customer service, maintain constructive regulatory relationships, and achieve timely recovery of costs.